a-ignatov-parc/tvdml/README.md

 		componentDidMount() {
 			let currentDocument = this._rootNode.ownerDocument;

-			this.menuButtonPressPipeline = TVDML
+			this.menuButtonPressStream = TVDML.subscribe('menu-button-press');
-				.subscribe('menu-button-press')
+			this.menuButtonPressStream
 				.pipe(isMenuButtonPressNavigatedTo(currentDocument))
 				.pipe(isNavigated => isNavigated && this.loadData().then(this.setState.bind(this)));
 		},

 		componentWillUnmount() {
-			this.menuButtonPressPipeline.unsubscribe();
+			this.menuButtonPressStream.unsubscribe();
 		},

 		loadData() {...},